Introduction

 7. Mapped Types with Index Signatures

-TypeScript’s mapped types can use square brackets to define index signatures, creating dynamic property types.
+Square brackets in mapped types define index signatures to create dynamic property types.

 type type StringMap<T> = {